 Rita is in here, standing at the kitchen table, which has a top of chipped white enamel.
 She’s in her usual Martha’s dress, which is dull green, like a surgeon’s gown of the time before.
 The dress is much like mine in shape, long and concealing, but with a bib apron over it and without the white wings and the veil.
 She puts the veil on to go outside, but nobody much cares who sees the face of a Martha.

 The term “Martha,” the title given to cooks in Gilead, is an allusion to a biblical story from the New Testament (Luke 10:38–42) in which Jesus visits two sisters, Martha and Mary; Martha is so distracted by making preparations for him that she fails to listen to his teachings, as her sister Mary does.

 As for my husband, she said, he’s just that.
 My husband.
 I want that to be perfectly clear.
 Till death do us part.
 It’s final.

-This is an allusion to the wedding vows first written down in the Book of Common Prayer (1549) for prayers used in England’s Anglican Church.
+This is a religious allusion to the wedding vows first written down in the

 The car is a very expensive one, a Whirlwind; better than the Chariot, much better than the chunky, practical Behemoth.